 Looking back before commercial dog food products are widely sold, dogs have survived and lived long by eating unprocessed foods.
 This is definitely a clear sign that you don't have to automatically settle for branded products.
 There are several options you can take.

 Feeding your dogs homemade meals and unprocessed or raw food are other excellent choices.
 You may find these methods time-consuming and tiresome compared to commercial products.
-But, this can definitely give numerous perks, especially for your dog's overall health.
+But, this can definitely give numerous perks to your dog's overall health.

 Of course, there are some limitations or restrictions.
 Keep in mind that dogs have a different digestion process compared to us.
-There are products that are healthy and digestible for us, but unsuitable for canines or the other way around.
-Hence, this article will give you some insights about home-cooked meals, raw feeding and other humans foods that are appropriate for your canine pet.
+Some foods are healthy and digestible for us, but unsuitable for canines.
+Hence, this article will give you some insights about home-cooked meals, raw feeding and other humans foods that are appropriate for your pet.

 Is it Safe to Feed Your Dogs Leftover Food or Table Scraps?

 Honestly, the answer to this question will always depend on the components of a meal.
 As I've observed, it has been a norm for us to cook complex recipes.
 We add various ingredients until our taste buds would approve.
 There's nothing wrong with this, as far as human health is concerned.
 However, when it comes to our beloved pets, simplicity is the best course of action.

 With that, here is a list of important notes to remember when you're feeding your pet home-cooked meals.

 - Avoid giving your dog fatty meals.
 Digesting this kind of meal will not only stress your pet's digestive system, but it may also lead to pancreatitis.